When to Go Skiing with the Family

 Many tour operators have fantastic early bird deals to take advantage of, so if you're travelling in a group you can save money if you start the booking process several months in advance.
 If your children are learning, it is always best to book professional instruction with ski schools, so make sure you secure lessons at the booking stage.

 If you have children who are at school, chances are you will be holidaying in the mountains during what are traditionally known as the 'peak ski weeks' - Christmas, New Year, half-term and Easter.
 If your children are younger than this, then you are free to holiday whenever you like to during the season and you may get the best conditions, lovely quiet pistes and the best prices by avoiding these key weeks.

 You may decide to take your school age children skiing outside of the school holidays.
 This is possible but at the discretion of your children's school, as this subject has been known to cause concern over attendance.
 Please do speak to your school before deciding to do this to see what their policy is.

-Below is an indication of when schools break up but there is a lot of variation.
-Independent schools can break up one, if not two, weeks earlier than state schools and sometimes have completely different half terms.
+Below is an indication of when schools break up but there is a lot of variation and it's best to check directly with the school itself.
+Independent schools can break up one, if not two weeks earlier than state schools and sometimes have completely different half terms.

 Easter is often overlooked for ski holidays, but even when Easter falls later in April, it can be an excellent time for family skiing.
 Aim high, so that you can be sure of decent snow cover, or even head to a resort with a glacier.
 Milder temperatures and longer daylight hours can make for a comfortable family ski experience, and the quieter slopes make it a good time to learn too.
 Here are a few suggestions of high resorts in the Alps: